 - There are a number of benches dotted around the Reserve where a rest stop came be had.

 - The picnic area is accessible.

 - There is timber decking around our smaller pond, Damselfly Pond, suitable for wheelchairs.

 Currently, wheelchair access to the Reserve is limited.
 We are looking at developing an Easy Access Trail for wheelchairs, pushchairs and for those with mobility difficulties, and developing wheelchair accessible paths is high on our agenda.

 - There is double-door access into the Field Study Centre via a ramp.

 - There is level access to the men’s and women’s toilets.
-As yet, there are no disabled toilets.
+We have disabled toilets.

 - Lighting levels are medium in the Field Study Centre.